Life Lines

 5 Rescue Breaths

-While their head is tilted back, form a seal with your mouth over the babies mouth and nose, blow lightly and looking at the chest look for the rise and fall once you have established the air is going in give a further 4 breaths steady, lift your head away between each breath.
+While their head is tilted back, form a seal with your mouth over the babies mouth and nose, blow lightly into the baby's mouth and nose, look down at the chest, looking for the rise and fall.
+Once you have established effective rise and fall, give a further 4 breaths steady, lift your head away between each breath.

 DO NOT FORCE BREATHS